 10-line integration story

-Promise.
-Take any of the four starters below — Next.js, Vite + React, iOS, or Android — and you can paste a 10-line snippet, run the app, and see two browser tabs talking to each other in under five minutes.
+Each of the four starters below — Next.js, Vite + React, iOS, or Android — is a self-contained snippet: paste it, run the app, and two clients can connect to the same room.

 The 10 lines (Next.js)